 - Adjustable measuring cup (for peanut butter and honey)

-How to make a green chocolate peanut butter cups:
+How to make my green chocolate peanut butter cups recipe

 First, let’s talk about melting chocolate: I think microwaves are creepy so I researched and found this genius way to melt the chocolate on the stove top.
 This is the method I used for the mini peanut butter cups and the nice thing is, it keeps the chocolate warm while you’re spooning so it doesn’t prematurely harden in your bowl like it can when using a microwave.